EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Training and Evaluation Methods

 \subsection{Implementation Details}

-We leverage the LLaVA-NeXT model and applied the LoRA fine-tuning method to align it with the training dataset as described previously.
-The entire training process was conducted on $32$ NVIDIA A100 GPUs with $10$ hours, using a learning rate of 5$\times$10$^{-5}$.
-Additionally, we restricted the LoRA fine-tuning to the Q and K weights of the attention module, as extending the fine-tuning to the ViT and projection modules was found to cause overfitting.
-Importantly, our method does not necessitate any modifications to the MLLM, rendering it compatible with any MLLM model.
-For the ablation study, we evaluated the LLaVA-NeXT 13B model on the validation dataset.
-In the final experiment, we apply supervised fine-tuning to the LLaVA-NeXT 34B model on the testing dataset and compare against different evaluation metrics.
+For details about the SFT training, we apply LoRA~\citep{hu2021lora} finetuning on LLaVA-NeXT~\citep{liu2024llavanext} models to align them with the \ourmethod dataset.
+Additionally, we merely adapt LoRA finetuning on the Q and K weights of the attention module, as extending the finetuning to the ViT~\citep{dosovitskiy2020vit} and projection modules will lead to overfitting.
+The entire training process is conducted on $32$ NVIDIA A100 GPUs for $10$ hours, with a learning rate of 5$\times$10$^{-5}$.
+As for the ablation study, we evaluate the finetuned LLaVA-NeXT 13B model on the validation dataset.
+In the final experiment, we apply SFT to the LLaVA-NeXT 34B model on the testing dataset to testify its generalization ability.